CUBRID/cubrid-manual/en/sql/tuning.rst

                 *   index: pk_olympic_host_year term[1]: use pk_olympic_host_year index and for details, see term[1] of "Join graph segments".
                 *   cost: a cost to perform this syntax.

                     *   card: It means cardinality.
+Note that this is an approximate value.

             *   inner: sscan: It performs sscan(sequential scan) in the inner table.